 Author: Susan Maria Leach, Before & After

 - ½ cup Truvia or 1 cup Splenda Granulated

 - 1 cup milk or half & half (do not use a fat free version as it has starch and gums)

 - 1 teaspoon pure vanilla extract

 - One, 15 ounce container of ricotta - Galbani or Polly O are good brands - do not use fat free

 - 1 cup canned unsweetened crushed pineapple, well drained and squeezed of moisture

 - Preheat oven to 325 degrees.

-- Using the blender, pulse the eggs, Truvia, half & half, vanilla and ricotta until smooth.
-Stir in the pineapple and pour filling into glass or ceramic pie plate that has been coated with vegetable non stick spray.
+- Using the blender, pulse the eggs, Truvia, milk, vanilla and ricotta until smooth.
+Stir in the pineapple and pour filling into a glass or ceramic pie plate that has been coated with vegetable non stick spray.
 Sprinkle surface with cinnamon.

-- Bake at 325 degrees for 35 to 40 minutes, or until the filling is slightly puffed at wide edge, turns golden and is set - meaning it should be firm, not jiggly when you gently move the pie plate from side to side - a little soft in the center is desired.
+- Bake at 325 degrees until the filling is slightly puffed at wide edge has turned golden and is set - meaning it should be firm, not jiggly when you gently move the pie plate from side to side - a little soft in the center is desired - 35 to 45 minutes.